Endor-Solutions-Architecture/scripts/tenant_dependencies_version_report/README.md

 # Tenant Dependencies Version Report

 This script generates a CSV report of all unique dependencies and their versions across all projects in a specified namespace using the Endor Labs API.
 It also identifies outdated dependencies based on findings from a specific policy.
+The script can analyze either the entire tenant or a specific project.

 ## Features

-- Fetches dependency metadata for the namespace
+- Fetches dependency metadata for the namespace or specific project
 - Identifies outdated dependencies using policy findings
 - Extracts dependency versions and update information
 - Exports results to a timestamped CSV file in the generated_reports directory
 - Supports both API key/secret and token authentication
+- Supports project-specific analysis with optional branch filtering

 ## Prerequisites